 Whilst the end decision is out of your hands, there are steps you can take to make both yours and your end-hirers lives much easier.
 One of which is enlisting the services of a specialist Contractor Accountant who is an expert in IR35, and is able to support you on every future contract.

-At Intouch we offer the following unique IR35 services to all of our clients at no extra cost:
+At Intouch we offer the following unique IR35 services to all of our contractor accounting clients at no extra cost:

 - Unlimited IR35 and working practice reviews – to share with your end-hirer.
 Whilst their decision is final, we provide you with an easy-to-use report on your contract’s status and working practices to aid them in their decision.
 We can even offer legal support to end-hirers who struggle to apply the ‘reasonable care’ that HMRC expect from them.

 - Switch between Umbrella and Limited – if you do find yourself inside IR35 but still want to complete the contract, then Intouch’s Flex solution is the answer.
-We’ll switch you over to our Umbrella for the duration of your contract, keep your Limited Company ticking over and up to date, then when you’re ready to switch back your Limited Company is waiting for you.
+One of our contractor accountants will switch you over to our Umbrella for the duration of your contract, keep your Limited Company ticking over and up to date, then when you’re ready to switch back your Limited Company is waiting for you.
 All the while you’ll have the same unlimited support and guidance from your dedicated Personal Accountant.
-Find out more
+Find out more.

 - IR35 specialist law firm support – here at Intouch we’re supported by Brookson Legal, the only SRA regulated law firm that focuses on IR35 for agencies and end-hirers.
 With their support we’re able to approach agencies and end-hirers, to help ensure the rules are properly applied and that the impact on contractors is mitigated.